ghuertaramos/Inat_Images/README.md

 ![](./samples/list.png)

 3.- Run the script on the command line.
-(You must have R, *rinat* and the *argparse* packages installed)
+(You must have R, *rinat* and the *argparse* packages installed, the script tries to install and load the packages,  but if you have a problem install them manually)

 inat_images.R [-h] [-o OBSERVATIONS] [-q QUALITY] [-l LICENSE] [-y YEAR] [-m MONTH] [-d DAY] [-b BOUNDS]